GeoTecINIT/awarns-framework/packages/wifi/README.md

 > **Task name**: `acquirePhoneWifiScan`
 >
 > **Description**: Allows to perform a single Wi-Fi scan for a given amount of time
+>
+> **Execution requirements:** Fine location permission and active Wi-Fi radio.
+The task will automatically request what is missing during framework's preparation.

 To register this task for its use, you just need to import it and call its generator function inside your application's task list: